langphil/CV/README.md

 #### University College Dublin (August 2010 - May 2011)

-- Masters in Media & International Conflict
+- Masters Degree - Media & International Conflict
 - Grade - 1:1
 - Focused upon photography as a medium for communication
 - Focused upon U.S foreign policy and the Middle East

 #### Dun Laogharie Institute of Art, Design and Technology (August 2005 - May 2009)

-- Photography / Fine art
+- Bachelors Degree - Photography / Fine art
 - Grade - 1:1
 - Focused primarily upon analogue imaging techniques
 - Deep understanding of identity politics and visual representation
 - Thematically working around concepts of memory, identity, death and the metaphysical

 #### Any other qualifications

+- Completed a photofilm production course ([DuckRabbit](https://www.duckrabbit.info/))
+- Proficient in Adobe Creative Suite
+- I'm a dab hand in a pinch with Design software (print and digital)

 ## Interests